ideasrule/platon/docs/intro.rst

    1. :class:`.TransitDepthCalculator`: computes a transit spectrum for an exoplanet
    2. :class:`.EclipseDepthCalculator`: computes an eclipse spectrum
-   3. :class:`.Retriever`:  retrieves atmospheric properties of an exoplanet, given the observed transit spectrum.
-The properties that can be retrieved are metallicity, C/O ratio, cloudtop pressure, scattering strength, and scattering slope
-   4. :class:`.CombinedRetriever`: can retrieve atmospheric properties for eclipse depths, or a combination of transit and eclipse depths
+   3. :class:`.CombinedRetriever`: can retrieve atmospheric properties for transit depths, eclipse depths, or a combination of the two.

 The transit spectrum is calculated from 300 nm to 30 um, taking into account gas absorption, collisionally induced gas absorption, clouds,